Moody inspires next generation

-U.S. Air Force Maj Molly Sexton, Air Force Special Operations Command C-146A aircraft commander, poses for a photo during the Youth Open House at Moody Air Force Base, Georgia, March 12, 2022.
-Sexton is a part of the all female aircrew of this aircraft, which consists of two pilots and one loadmaster.
-The Youth Open House concluded Women in Aviation Week and aimed to inspire the younger generation to pursue careers in airpower for a more diverse and effective Air Force in the future.
+Ronan, son of U.S. Air Force Staff Sgt.
+Devin Boyer, 23rd Wing Public Affairs specialist, peeks through a window from the flight deck of a C-17 Globemaster III aircraft during the Youth Open House at Moody Air Force Base, Georgia, March 12, 2022.
+Children and youth had the opportunity to explore the interior of several aircraft during the event.
+The Youth Open House culminated Women In Aviation Week and was aimed to connect a younger generation to Airmen and inspire them for careers in airpower leading to a more diverse and effective Air Force in the future.
 (U.S. Air Force photo by Staff Sgt.
-Jordan Garner)
+Devin Boyer)

 |Date Taken: